cs1302uga/cs1302-gallery/README.md

     * As mentioned, images are gathered by querying the iTunes Search API.
 We have included information [here](#query-how) on how to programmatically perform such a query.
-A query result should contain multiple artwork URLs that you can use to download images.
+A query response should contain multiple results, each with its own artwork URI (named `artworkUrl100`) that you can use to download the images.

-    * Only a distinct set of URLs should used if there are any duplicates.
-Implementers are not expected to handle situations where two distinct URLs refer to identical images.
+    * Only a distinct set of URIs should used if there are any duplicates.
+Implementers are not expected to handle situations where two distinct URIs refer to identical images.

   * **Toolbar (50 points):** The application needs to have a toolbar.